Schollmaier Arena: Renovations

-The DMC has a four-panel LED scoreboard, along with LED sideline boards.
+Schollmaier Arena has a four-panel LED scoreboard, along with LED sideline boards.
 The cost of the new screens came to be $1.5 million.
 The screens are used during the games to show the live feed, highlights, and company promotions.

 On April 16, 2013, the university announced plans for a $45 million renovation to the arena.
 The project transformed the 53-year-old facility into a modern arena, with widened concourses, additional bathrooms and upgraded concessions.
 The proposed facade remade the outdated exterior of the venue into something resembling the brick and art deco architecture of the neighboring Amon G. Carter Stadium.
 The court was lowered several feet to accommodate additional rows of seating that would fill in the large curves currently on either side of the court, giving fans courtside seating and much closer views of the action.
 Among the many additions and upgrades were a courtside club on the floor level for season ticket holders and new offices for TCU athletic staff coaches of sports such as soccer, tennis and golf.
 New locker rooms for both TCU and visiting teams and team meeting rooms were added.
 TCU was forced to play at another area arena during the 2014-15 season.

 The project was formally approved by the university on November 7, 2013, with construction beginning in March 2014.
-There are fences around the arena with outdoor print of the future design of the Daniel–Meyer Coliseum.
+Fences were set up around the arena with outdoor print of the future design of the Daniel–Meyer Coliseum.
 The new arena's renovation was scheduled for completion in October 2015.
 During the renovations, the university agreed to play games at Wilkerson-Greines Activity Center, a 4,759-seat arena adjacent to Tarrant County College and owned by the Fort Worth Independent School District and located approximately 15 minutes southeast of campus.

 On July 30, 2015, TCU revised the total cost of the renovations to over $80 million, and announced the facility would be renamed as Ed & Rae Schollmaier Arena for the project's lead donors.
 The renovated facility was re-opened on December 20, 2015 when the men's basketball team played Abilene Christian.